Post-merger chirps from binary black holes as probes of the final black-hole horizon: Acknowledgements

 \section{Acknowledgements}

-We thank Paul Lasky and Valentin Christiaens for comments on the manuscript.
-The authors gratefully acknowledge support from the NSF grants 1505824, 1505524, 1550461, XSEDE TG-PHY120016.
-JCB also acknowledges support from Australian Research Council Discovery Project DP180103155.
-This research was also supported in part through research cyberinfrastructure resources and services provided by the Partnership for an Advanced Computing Environment (PACE) at the Georgia Institute of Technology~\cite{PACE}.
-The results in Section 5 made use of the Python Numerical Relativity Injection infrastructure described in \cite{Schmidt:2017btt}.
-This manuscript has LIGO DCC number P1900139.
+We thank Paul D. Lasky and Valentin Christiaens for comments on the manuscript.
+Work supported by NSF grants 1505824, 1505524, 1550461, XSEDE TG-PHY120016.
+JCB also acknowledges support from Australian Research Council Discovery Project DP180103155 and the Direct Grant from the CUHK Research Committee with Project ID: 4053406.
+GK acknowledges support from the President's Undergraduate Research Salary Award of the Georgia Institute of Technology.
+Computational support through PACE at the Georgia Institute of Technology~\cite{PACE}.
+The results of Fig. 3 in our Supplementary material made use of the Python Numerical Relativity Injection infrastructure described in \cite{Schmidt:2017btt}.
+This manuscript has \ligo{} DCC number P1900139.